mhauck-FFM/mhauck-FFM/README.md

   - big data tools
   - and many more yet to come

- ###Tools and Skills
+ ### Tools and Skills
  Over the years, I have used many different tools and acquired a variety of skills.
-Here are the ones that mjatter most:
+Here are the ones that matter most:
  *Things*

 <!--